bigbitbus/terrasalt/README.md

 #### Configuring the salt-master for  salt-api

-We need to install [salt-api](https://docs.saltstack.com/en/latest/ref/netapi/all/salt.netapi.rest_cherrypy.html) server into the salt-master and setup a "terrasalt" user whose credentials can be used to authenticate requests being sent to the salt-api server running on the salt-master.
+We need to install the [salt-api](https://docs.saltstack.com/en/latest/ref/netapi/all/salt.netapi.rest_cherrypy.html) server into the salt-master and setup a "terrasalt" user whose credentials can be used to authenticate requests being sent to the salt-api server running on the salt-master.
 We have included a simple script along with descriptions of each command below.
 Use the script as a starting point and adapt it to your setup.

 ```bash
 #!/bin/bash